Park and Ride in Virginia

-- How do I find a P&R lot near me?
+- How do I find a P and R lot near me?

-- Is there a cost to use a P&R lot?
+- Is there a cost to use a P and R lot?

-- How long can I leave my car at a P&R lot?
+- How long can I leave my car at a P and R lot?

-- Does transit come to my P&R lot?
+- Does transit come to my P and R lot?

-- How do I get from the P&R lot to work or school?
+- How do I get from the P and R lot to work or school?

-- My P&R lot is full (or overfull) every day.
+- My P and R lot is full (or overfull) every day.
 What can be done?

-- There is a maintenance issue at my P&R lot.
+- There is a maintenance issue at my P and R lot.
 What do I do?

-- How does VDOT determine where new P&R lots should be?
+- How does VDOT determine where new Pand R lots should be?

-- Who decides where a P&R lot is built?
+- Who decides where a P and R lot is built?

-- How do I suggest where a P&R lot should be built?
+- How do I suggest where a P and R lot should be built?

-- What are the 95 Express Lanes and how will they impact my travel on I-95?
+- What are the 95 Express Lanes and how will they impact my travel on Interstate 95?

-Use this online Park & Ride Lot resource center.
-Click here for three easy ways to find a P&R lot near you.
+Use this online Park and Ride Lot resource center.
+Click here for three easy ways to find a P and R lot near you.

 If overnight parking is prohibited at a lot, signs will be posted indicating so.

-Transit serves many of the P&R lots around the state.
+Transit serves many of the P and R lots around the state.
 To see if your lot is served, click open the information box for your lot by clicking on a map droplet.

 If you need to report an issue, email Liz.McAdory@VDOT.Virginia.gov.

-VDOT works with local, regional and state planning and rideshare agencies to plan P&R lot locations.
+VDOT works with local, regional and state planning and rideshare agencies to plan P and R lot locations.

 From there, the processes of securing funding, real estate and configuring the design, infrastructure and necessary amenities begins.

-Other P&R lots exist throughout the state and do not undergo the typical planning process.
+Other P and R lots exist throughout the state and do not undergo the typical planning process.
 Instead, they are formed on an ad hoc basis.

-These P&R lots are lots where commuters know they are allowed to park and do so regularly, but the lot is not designated specifically or only for Park & Ride use.
-Often times, permission to use the lot is given by the land owner, but no written agreement between the land owner and locality, VDOT or other agency is signed.
-VDOT is interested in watching where these more informal P&R lots develop as they sometimes indicate a need to construct a P&R lot.
+These P and R lots are lots where commuters know they are allowed to park and do so regularly, but the lot is not designated specifically or only for Park and Ride use.

-VDOT maintains all VDOT-owned P&R lots.
-Other entities, such as localities, transit agencies or other land owners, maintain P&R lots as well.
+VDOT maintains all VDOT-owned P and R lots.
+Other entities, such as localities, transit agencies or other land owners, maintain P and R lots as well.
 To report a maintenance need, email Liz.McAdory@VDOT.Virginia.gov .

-You can always offer your advice on where you think a new P&R lot should be built.
-Click here to contact us by email.
+You can always offer your advice on where you think a new P and R lot should be built.
+Click here to email us.

-The HOV lanes on I-95 are being converted to the 95 Express Lanes.
+The HOV lanes on I-95 arhave been converted to the 95 Express Lanes.

 Close and convenient

-"The Park & Ride lot is close to home, and the bus I take lets me off in front of the building I work in."
+"The Park and Ride lot is close to home, and the bus I take lets me off in front of the building I work in."

-Want to learn more about your commuter options?
+Want more info about your commuter options?
 Check out your area commuter resource agency.